Ami Goulden, MA, MSW, PhD, RSW (she/her)

 Rose is a PhD candidate at Memorial University and a sessional lecturer at Dalhousie University.
 She teaches courses focusing on critical approaches to theory, practice, and policy.
 With over two decades of experience in the social services sector, Rose is also a practicing social worker.
 Her research and interests centre on critical social work education, social justice, disability justice, disabilities, mental health, online learning and teaching, and emerging technologies.
 Additionally, Rose is a Social Sciences and Humanities Research Council (SSHRC) Doctoral Fellow (2023-2024) and the recipient of the Memorial University Dean’s Excellence Award (2023-2024).

-Research Assistant, PhD Candidate (Education, Memorial University)
+Research Assistant, PhD Candidate (Marine Institute, Memorial University)

 Sean Fardy, BA, B.Ed, M.Ed (Counselling Psychology) (he/him)